united-security-providers/usp-core-waap/content/en/latest/configuration/crd-doc.md

 <sup><sup>[↩ Parent](#corewaapservicespeccorazacrs)</sup></sup>

-Optional OCI image source of the CRS rules that will be used; by default the hard-coded CRS rules of version4.25.1 are used; requires Kubernetes >= 1.36
+Optional OCI image source of the CRS rules that will be used; by default the CRS rules of LTS version4.25.1 are used; requires Kubernetes >= 1.36

 <table>
     <thead>